mosaicml/examples/examples/llm/README.md

 # Optimizing Performance
 The YAMLs in this repo are relatively well tuned for medium-to-large NVIDIA A100-40GB clusters.

+If you have an NVIDIA GPU, you may want to enable our suite of CUDA optimizations.
+You can do so by first installing the installing the optimization library in the `src/csrc/` folder, and then setting `model.gpt_block=optimized`.
+These optimizations are well-tested on models up to 13B parameters on NVIDIA A100 GPUs, and should produce 5-15\% speedup over the standard GPT block (`model.gpt_block=standard`).

 On different devices with more / less GPU memory, you may wish to edit the `device_train_microbatch_size` or `fsdp_config` values.
 In general, larger microbatch sizes and disabling `activation_checkpointing` lead to higher throughput.